 Instagram’s growing user base

-Facebook (FB) acquired Instagram in 2012, and since then, the company has been keen on expanding its user base.
-Instagram’s user base has grown to 1 billion monthly users as of the end of June from 600 million in late 2016.
+Facebook (FB) acquired Instagram in 2012, and since then, the company’s user base has been expanding, rising to 1 billion monthly users at the end of June 2018 from 600 million in late 2016.

-Most notably, kids who are 12–17 have been switching to Google’s (GOOGL) YouTube and Snapchat (SNAP).
-According to a recent report by eMarketer, ~68.0% of young Internet users are expected to use Snapchat by the end of 2018—more than the number of kids that use Facebook and Instagram at 47.2% and 43.6%, respectively.
+Kids aged 12 to 17 have been switching from Facebook to Instagram, Google’s (GOOGL) YouTube, and Snapchat.
+According to a recent report by eMarketer, ~68.0% of young Internet users are expected to use Snapchat by the end of 2018, more than those that use Facebook and Instagram at 47.2% and 43.6%, respectively.